- Concrete Mesh and Reinforcement

 No reportable accidents in the last 5 years

-We literally install hundreds of these every year so you know you’re in safe hands.
+We literally install hundreds of concrete ground floors every year so you know you’re in safe hands.
 We’re fully CSCS accredited, and complete every project to specification and on time, every time.

 A special mix repels water, stopping it seeping up from the ground into the building

-We’ve installed concrete flooring in ground floor slabs across the country.
+We’ve installed concreting for ground floor slabs across the country.
 Check out some of our ground floor slabs case studies; you’re sure to find a previous job we’ve completed that closely matches your project.

 for cleanliness, safety and effective communication